-The FTC and states' attorney general have in the past instituted enforcement actions against dietary supplement and food companies and against manufacturers of weight loss products generally for false and misleading advertising of some of their products.
-The FTC and states' attorney general from time to time have initiated investigations and enforcement actions against direct selling companies the FTC or states' attorney general alleged operated a pyramid scheme.
-Although the FTC and states' attorney general exercise a substantial degree of subjectivity in determining whether a company is operating a pyramid scheme, the FTC and states' attorney general consider whether the compensation received by our independent distributors is based primarily on recruitment of other persons as participants in the compensation program and not on bona fide sales of products to consumers.
-The FTC and states' attorney general have also initiated investigations and enforcement actions as a result of misleading representations relating to the earnings potential of independent distributors within a company's compensation plan.
-Additionally, in recent years, private watchdog groups have increased their attention on companies in the dietary supplement and direct selling companies and their independent distributors with the goal of encouraging the FTC and/or states' attorney general to take enforcement action against practices they believe are misleading or illegal.
-We cannot be sure that the FTC or states' attorney general, will not question our advertising claims, or advertising claims made by our independent distributors, in the future.
+The FTC and states' attorneys general have in the past instituted enforcement actions against dietary supplement and food companies and against manufacturers of weight loss products generally for false and misleading advertising of some of their products.
+The FTC and states' attorneys general from time to time have initiated investigations and enforcement actions against direct selling companies the FTC or states' attorneys general alleged operated a pyramid scheme.
+Although the FTC and states' attorneys general exercise a substantial degree of subjectivity in determining whether a company is operating a pyramid scheme, the FTC and states' attorneys general consider whether the compensation received by our independent distributors is based primarily on recruitment of other persons as participants in the compensation program and not on bona fide sales of products to consumers.
+The FTC and states' attorneys general have also initiated investigations and enforcement actions as a result of misleading representations relating to the earnings potential of independent distributors within a company's compensation plan.
+Additionally, in recent years, private watchdog groups have increased their attention on companies in the dietary supplement and direct selling industries with allegations of false or misleading product and earnings claims.
+Such private watchdog groups actively monitor dietary supplement and direct selling companies and their independent distributors with the goal of encouraging the FTC and/or states' attorneys general to take enforcement action against practices they believe are misleading or illegal.
+We cannot be sure that the FTC or states' attorneys general, or comparable foreign agencies, will not question our advertising claims, or advertising claims made by our independent distributors, in the future.
 Additionally, plaintiffs' lawyers have filed class action lawsuits against some of our competitors, which are often expensive to defend against.
-An enforcement action brought by a government agency, like the FTC in the United States, or a class action lawsuit, could adversely affect our reputation and potentially result in significant penalties and costs, either of which could have a material adverse
+An enforcement action brought by a government agency,